isucsp/imgRecSrc/README.md

 `imgRecSrc/prj/Makefile` to make sure the path for your `CUDA` installation is correct.

+Don't forget to add the path to CUDA library before starting your Matlab:

+    export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH

+which can be added to your `.bashrc` file without harm.

 #### For `Windows`

 require: Visual Studio, cuda toolkit (optional) and GPU (optional)